When Can A Widow Apply For Medicare?

 If the widow misses their initial enrollment period, they may be subject to late enrollment penalties.
 It is important to apply for Medicare as soon as possible to avoid these penalties.

-Read More: Is Medicare Tax Deductible?
+Read More: How Much Is Medicare Withholding?

 Question 4: Is there any financial assistance available for widows who cannot afford Medicare?